h4ckyou/PwnableTW/Applestore/note.md

     Stripped:   No
 ```

-Here's the structure made use of:
+Here's the structure I made use of:

 ```c
 00000000 struct phone_t // sizeof=0x10